Lactation Support Services

 What are your qualifications?

-I have been an International Board Certified Lactation Consultant (IBCLC) since 2007.
+Kimberly has been an International Board Certified Lactation Consultant (IBCLC) since 2007.
 The IBCLC is the highest certification available in lactation.
-I have extensive experience assisting families with more common circumstances such as painful latch and low milk supply as well as more complicated situations such as prematurity, infant genetic syndromes, severe maternal illness, and many other difficulties.
+She has extensive experience assisting families with more common circumstances such as painful latch and low milk supply as well as more complicated situations such as prematurity, infant genetic syndromes, severe maternal illness, and many other difficulties.
+Kimberly's current focus is on training new lactation consultants, so she has added Rachel and Julie to the practice as interns.
+Rachel completed her training in 2020 and is awaiting the results of her IBCLC certification exam.
+Julie became a Certified Lactation Counselor in 2020 and is working toward certifying as an IBCLC.

 What is included in lactation support services?